NegatioN/BattleRiteStats/_characters/zander.md

       icon: 144efc709ac628542aee319b14932b2c
       name: Heart Restoration
       type: support
+    - color: yellow
+      description: Teleporting yourself or an ally with Portal grants target a 50 Fading Haste for 2.
+      icon: af5ff3eb2bad4b04a9c6dd30739068e6
+      name: Late to the Show
+      type: mobility
     - color: blue
       description: Increase the health of Mirror Image illusions by 10 and duration by 2.